Coached vs. Spontaneous Pushing During Labor: What’s the Difference?

 Can I Switch From Coached to Spontaneous Pushing During Labor?

 Yes, you can switch from coached to spontaneous pushing during labor.
-Communicate with your healthcare provider about your preferences.
-They’ll support your decision, ensuring you feel comfortable and empowered throughout the birthing process.
+Talk with your healthcare provider about your preferences and they’ll support your decision, making sure you feel comfortable throughout the process.

 How Does Each Method Affect the Baby’s Heart Rate?

-There isn’t a universally recommended duration for each pushing method.
-Typically, coached pushing lasts around 10 seconds per push, while spontaneous pushing varies based on your comfort and the baby’s progress during labor.
+There’s no universally recommended duration for either method.
+With coached pushing, individual pushes typically last around 10 seconds.
+With spontaneous pushing, duration varies based on your comfort and your baby’s progress during labor.

 Can I Use Breathing Techniques With Both Pushing Styles?